×

 We asked people living in Munich to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "We didn't bring much to Munich other than clothes and bikes.
-Nothing we needed here would have been worth the cost and hassle of shipping," said one expat who made the move to Munich.
+Nothing we needed here would have been worth the cost and hassle of shipping," commented one expat who made the move to Munich.

 "When moving to Munich, it is important to pack warm clothing, as the winters can be quite cold.
 It is also a good idea to bring a raincoat and umbrella, as the city experiences a fair amount of precipitation throughout the year.
 Additionally, it is recommended to bring comfortable shoes, as the city is quite walkable.
-Finally, it is important to bring any necessary documents, such as a passport, visa, and any other paperwork required for the move," explained one expat living in Munich, Germany.
+Finally, it is important to bring any necessary documents, such as a passport, visa, and any other paperwork required for the move," remarked one expat in Munich, Germany.

 What cultural faux pas should I try to avoid making in Munich?